moefh/esp32-remote-control/README.md

 `remote-control.exe`.

-After editing the configuration, just open the project's `esp32-remote-control.ino` in the Arduino IDE and send it to the ESP32.
+After editing the configuration, just open the project's `esp32-remote-control.ino` in the Arduino IDE and send it to your ESP32.

 ## Use

-Upon startup, the LEDs will blink while the ESP32 is connecting to your WiFi.
+On startup, all LEDs will blink while the ESP32 is connecting to your WiFi.
 When the connection is successful, the green LED will quickly blink a few times and turn off to indicate that the system is ready and waiting for button presses.